-BEIJING, June 7 (Xinhua) -- China wants to improve space infrastructure and develop space sciences under the principle of creating peaceful cooperation in outer space, said an industry leader.
+BEIJING, June 8 (China Space News) -- China wants to improve space infrastructure and develop space sciences under the principle of creating peaceful cooperation in outer space, said an industry leader.

 Wu Yansheng, president of China Aerospace Science and Technology Corporation (CASC), made the remarks at the ongoing Global Space Exploration Conference (GLEX 2017) which began Tuesday in Beijing.

 He said that China will continue to provide services for other countries, including international commercial launches and sending satellites into orbit.

 According to Wu, China plans to set up a space station around 2022, and launchspace Chang'e-5 lunar probe in late 2017 to collect samples from the moon.